-- rapid treatment of agitation. - · active treatment of psychiatric illness. - · timely evaluation of medical comorbidities. - · improved coordination and communication around dispositions; and - improved guidance on the emergency custody orders process.
+- rapid treatment of agitation.

+- · active treatment of psychiatric illness.

+- timely evaluation of medical comorbidities.

+- · improved coordination and communication around dispositions; and

+- · improved guidance on the ECO process.

 The BHTOC Clinical Patient Management workgroup will continue to improve processes and work toward: